microsoft/datashaper/javascript/workflow/docs/report/workflow.api.md

 // Warning: (ae-missing-release-tag) "isInputColumnListStep" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function isInputColumnListStep(step: Step): boolean;
+export function isInputColumnListStep(verb: Verb): boolean;

 // Warning: (ae-missing-release-tag) "isInputColumnRecordStep" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function isInputColumnRecordStep(step: Step): boolean;
+export function isInputColumnRecordStep(verb: Verb): boolean;

 // Warning: (ae-missing-release-tag) "isInputColumnStep" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function isInputColumnStep(step: Step): boolean;
+export function isInputColumnStep(verb: Verb): boolean;

 // Warning: (ae-missing-release-tag) "isInputKeyValueStep" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function isInputKeyValueStep(step: Step): boolean;
+export function isInputKeyValueStep(verb: Verb): boolean;

 // Warning: (ae-missing-release-tag) "isInputTableListStep" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function isInputTableListStep(step: Step): boolean;

-// Warning: (ae-missing-release-tag) "isInputTableStep" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public
-export function isInputTableStep(step: Step): boolean;
+export function isInputTableListStep(verb: Verb): boolean;

 // Warning: (ae-missing-release-tag) "isNoArgsStep" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function isNoArgsStep(step: Step): boolean;
+export function isNoArgsStep(verb: Verb): boolean;

 // Warning: (ae-missing-release-tag) "isNumericInputStep" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
-// @public
+// @public (undocumented)
-export function isNumericInputStep(step: Step): boolean;
+export function isNumericInputStep(verb: Verb): boolean;

 // Warning: (ae-missing-release-tag) "isOutputColumnStep" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export function isOutputColumnStep(step: Step): boolean;
+export function isOutputColumnStep(verb: Verb): boolean;

 // Warning: (ae-missing-release-tag) "isReference" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //